ysnctr/finalCapstone/readme.md

 ### Usage
 You can use the jupyter notebook to modify the code.
-For example, I obtained a silhoutte score of 0.59 with using Assault vs Rape columns.
+For example, I obtained a silhouette score of 0.59 by using Assault vs Rape columns.
 You may get a different value if you use other columns.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/assets/images/silhoutteScore.png">